 Before traveling to Okinawa, my Okinawan friends here in the US would always tell me how much they missed Okinawa Soba (沖縄そば).
 They made it sound so delicious that I was starting to miss a dish I had never tried!
-Okinawa Soba was on the top of my must-try list when I arrived in Okinawa last December, and it of course did not disappoint.
+Okinawa Soba was at the top of my must-try list when I arrived in Okinawa last December, and it of course did not disappoint.
 I can still remember the taste of the delicious broth, and knew I had to make my own version when I returned home.
 So I’m featuring my recipe for Okinawa Soba today with you.

 What is Okinawa Soba?